aws-samples/aws-msk-cdc-data-pipeline-with-debezium/README.md

    For example,
    ![msk-firehose-s3-01](assets/msk-firehose-s3-01.png)
    ![msk-firehose-s3-02](assets/msk-firehose-s3-02.png)
-   You will be able to find records such as the following:
+   You will be able to find records like the following from the selected object:
    <pre>
    {
      "before": null,